Nukesor/webhook-server/README.md

 ![Webhook server example](https://github.com/Nukesor/images/blob/main/webhook-server.gif)

+**!!!!
+ATTENTION !!!!**

+Development on this project has stopped and the newest version no longer works!
+There are other more mature webhook server implementations, such as https://github.com/adnanh/webhook.

+**!!!!
+ATTENTION !!!!**

 This little helper serves a simple purpose: Execute commands on your server on incoming http requests.
 Initially, it has been designed for continuous integration and supports Github's webhooks out of the box.